Here is a basic Spaceship struct, with a couple members.

 drop is called when the owning reference goes away, which in this case is ship.

-We can specify our own drop function.
+If we specify #!DeriveStructDrop (which means "don't derive drop"), we can specify our own drop function instead.
 A custom drop could be used to:

 Rule of thumb: if something must happen at some point in the future, put it in a drop function.
 Vale will make sure that it's not forgotten.
 7

 Drop functions also appear in C++ ("destructors") and Rust.
 Vale's drop functions are like those but more flexible: they can return values and even take extra parameters.
 In those cases, they must be called manually.
-See The Next Steps for Single Ownership and RAII for more!
+See this article for more!

 The destruct keyword is syntactic sugar for a "move destructure" pattern, see Pattern Matching for more.

-This is an incredibly powerful pattern, see The Next Steps for Single Ownership and RAII for more.
+This is an incredibly powerful pattern, see this article for more.

 By default, structs are mutable.
 We can make immutable structs with the imm keyword.